 This supplemental form should be completed by Committee Members as part of the Comprehensive Examination.
 In this assessment, please consider the proposal content provided by the student.

-NAME:

-PSU ID:

-Exam Date:

-Prop oosal Readin iess Committee Review Required to Proceed Committee Member Names & Signature

-Acceptable Needs Needs Yes No

-То Revisions Complete

-Proceed Overhaul

-Specific areas of concern: (and suggested remediation)

-□ None

-□ Literature Review:

-□ Methodology:
+PSU ID:\\\\\ Exam Date: Proposal Readiness Committee Review Committee Member Names & Signature Required to Proceed Acceptable Needs Yes No Needs To Revisions Complete Proceed Overhaul Specific areas of concern: (and suggested remediation) □ None ☐ Literature Review: ☐ Methodology:

-□ Other:
+☐ Other: